 Real estate in general is also an illiquid asset.

-Should you be forced to suddenly sell, you may find yourself in the midst of a down market (as is currently the case across most of the country) and unable to unload your home for a reasonable price -- if at all.
+Should you be forced to suddenly sell, you may find yourself in the midst of a down market and unable to unload your home for a reasonable price -- if at all.